Certification of Professional Achievement Program in Health Information Technology

 Program Costs and Financial Aid

-Cost of attendance for the 2017-2018 academic year was approximate $17,000 including tuition and fees.
-Information about the cost of attendance for 2017-2018 is available from the Student Financial Services website in the Tuition Rates and Fees page.
-Costs for 2018-2019 will be available on that page by August 2018.
+Cost of attendance for the 2018-2019 academic year was approximately $17,000 including tuition and fees.
+Information about the cost of attendance for 2018-2019 is available from the Student Financial Services website in the Tuition Rates and Fees page.
+Costs for 2019-2020 will be available on that page by August 2019.

 The certification program is not approved for Federal Direct Loans.
 ONC funding, school, and departmental aid are not available for the program.
 If loans are needed to pay for this program, there are some private “alternative” loans that use creditworthiness as one of the criteria for loan approval.
 You can find more information on the University’s Student Financial Services website.